subhaoi/bewdsprint4/project/readme.md

 # Introduction

-Let build a application with these advanced we just learnt
+Let build a application with these advanced techniques we just learnt

 ## About the application
 This application will be a book store application which will let us buy new, allow us to request for new books and chat with the customer support in case of any queries and issues.